TITLE 89: SOCIAL SERVICES

 At a fair hearing, the administrative law judge conducts a hearing in which the Department and all parties may present evidence supporting their position.
 The administrative law judge then makes a recommendation to the Director of the Department based on the evidence presented at the hearing.

-1) At a fair hearing for service appeals of clinical placement review decisions, the burden of proof shall be on the appellant to show by a preponderance of the evidence that the decision made by the clinical placement reviewer was not consistent with the child's needs regarding safety, well being, and permanency.
+1) At a fair hearing for service appeals of clinical placement review decisions, the burden of proof shall be on the appellant to show by a preponderance of the evidence that the decision made by the clinical reviewer was not consistent with the child's needs regarding safety, well being, and permanency.

-(Source: Amended at 26 Ill.
+(Source: Amended at 40 Ill.
 Reg.
-6246, effective June 1, 2002)
+13608, effective September 18, 2016)